RakhithJK/OfficeDev-teams-toolkit-wiki/Respond-to-chat-commands-in-Teams.md

+> [!IMPORTANT]
+> Content in this document has been moved to [Teams platform documentation](https://learn.microsoft.com/en-us/microsoftteams/platform/bots/how-to/conversations/command-bot-in-teams?tabs=jsts1%2Cjs%2Cjsts2).
+Please do not refer to or update this document.

 > We appreciate your feedback, please report any issues to us [here](https://github.com/OfficeDev/TeamsFx/issues/new/choose).

 Microsoft Teams allows you to automate simple and repetitive tasks right inside a conversation.
 You can build a Teams bot that can respond to simple commands sent in chats with adaptive cards.